lpassig/AzureSpokeBlueprint/README.md

 ## FAQ

-### The rollout of the Log analytics Agent fails
+### The rollout of the Log analytics agent does not work
 You need to be a bit more patient.
 Installing and configuring all agents is a time consuming process.
 This can take up to 1 hour.

+### Know issues when it comes to Budget assignments
+The Start date needs to be the first day of the month.